Update on Sudden Cardiac Death 2025

 Registration

 Notice: Participation at “Update on Sudden Cardiac Death” is free of charge.
 Please note that the number of seats is limited.
 We encourage you to register early.
-CME points have been applied for.

 Accomodations